papr8ka/-lwjgl-basics-wiki/RectsAndLines.md

 ![Lines](http://i.imgur.com/C89nu.png)

 This is a very simple means of rendering shapes.
 For more advanced polygons, anti-aliasing, stroke effects, and so forth, we may need to take advantage of fragment and geometry shaders.
-The technique here relies on the CPU to transform each vertex of the line sprite; and under the hood the sprite is a quad made up of six vertices.
+The technique here relies on the CPU to transform each vertex of the line sprite; and under the hood the sprite is a quad made up of two triangles, i.e. six vertices.
 That's a lot of work just to render a 1 px line segment!
 In certain cases `GL_LINES` would be much more effective, at the expense of not being able to include it in your sprite batch.